ITK-TTK4235/nrf52dk-environment/README.md

 # nRF52DK Development Environment
 Development environment for nRF52DK.
 This project can be used as a basic Makefile-based project or via VSCode with the *cortex-debug* extension on Linux or MacOS.
-For a more detailed description of the development environment, see [lab 3: Mikrokontroller](https://github.com/itK-TTK4235/lab_3).

 ## Dependencies
 Dependencies can be install with your preferred package manager (apt, homebrew, yay, pacman etc.) or via the provided links.